raybellis/draft-bellis-dnsop-qdcount-is-one/draft-bellis-dnsop-qdcount-is-one.md

 the response message MUST be set to 1 (FORMERR).

-Firewalls that process DNS messages in order to eliminate unwanted traffic MAY treat messages with OPCODE = 0 and QDCOUNT > 1 as malformed traffic and generate the required FORMERR response.
+Firewalls that process DNS messages in order to eliminate unwanted traffic SHOULD treat messages with OPCODE = 0 and QDCOUNT > 1 as malformed traffic.
+See Section 4 of {{?RFC8906}} for further guidance.

 # Security Considerations